SenseLogic/CODEX/README.md

                  && tankHealth > 0.5 ) );
     ```

-*   In multiline assignments, the operator can also be put at the end of the first line, to ease code indentation :
+*   In multiline assignments, if the value starts with a bracket or a brace, the operator can be put at the end of the first line, to ease manual code indentation :

     ```html
     <div